-With this information, the Wayne Weaver Foundation was created.
-We welcome your support.
+“With this information, we resolved to form The Wayne Weaver Foundation.
+We welcome your support.”